RemiKalbe/sapper-oidc/README.md

     refreshPath,
     protectedPaths,
     authSuccessfulRedirectPath: "http://127.0.0.1:3000/", // Where do you want the user to be redirected to upon successful auth
-    authFailedRedirectPath: "http://127.0.0.1:3000/error", // Where do you want the user to be redirected to upon failed auth
     callbackPath: "/cb", // The route of the callback
     scope: "openid profile offline_access", // You must have at least openid and offline_access
     redisURL: "", // The URL of the Redis server.
 Format: [redis[s]:]//[[user][:password@]][host][:port][/db-number][?db=db-number[&password=bar[&option=value]]] (More info avaliable at IANA).